Our hospitals and hospice services are regularly reviewed and accredited by The Joint Commission. Specific accreditation awards across Legacy include:

 - Cancer: Legacy Cancer Institute is accredited by The American College of Surgeons.
 In 2016, the Legacy Cancer Institute won the Outstanding Achievement Award by the Commission on Cancer (CoC) of the American College of Surgeons (ACS) for the third accreditation survey cycle in a row – the first provider in Oregon to do so.

-- Continuing medical education: Legacy Health is accredited by the Oregon Medical Association to sponsor Category 1 continuing medical education activities for physicians.
+- Continuing medical education: Oregon Medical Association to provide AMA PRA Category 1 Credits™ activities for physicians.

 - Diabetes education: Legacy's diabetes education programs have been recognized by the American Diabetes Association for Quality Self-Management Education.